History of fashion design: 1900s

-The outfits worn by fashionable women of during the Belle Époque (1871-1914) were strikingly similar to those worn in the heyday of the fashion pioneer Charles Worth.
+The outfits worn by fashionable women of during the Belle Époque (1871–1914) were strikingly similar to those worn in the heyday of the fashion pioneer Charles Worth.
 By the end of the 19th century, the horizons of the fashion industry had broadened, due to the more stable and independent lifestyles of well-off women and the practical clothes they demanded.
 However, the fashions of the Belle Époque still retained the elaborate, upholstered style of the 19th century.
 The changing of fashion was unthinkable, so the use of different trimmings was all that distinguished clothing from one season to the next.

 Conspicuous waste and conspicuous consumption defined the fashions of the decade and the outfits of the couturiers of the time were extravagant, ornate, and painstakingly made.
 The curvaceous S-Bend silhouette dominated fashion up until around 1908.
 The S-Bend corset thrust the chest forward into the mono-bosom, and, with the aid of padding, judicious placement of trim in clothing, and, most especially, a particular posture entirely independent of the corset, created the illusion of an "S" silhouette.
 Toward the end of the decade Paul Poiret introduced designs that did not include a petticoat or a corset, taking the S shape out of fashion.
 This was a big change, as women's waists had been shaped by corsets since the Renaissance.

 The Maison Redfern, founded by the English tailor John Redfern (1820–1895), was the first fashion house to offer women sportswear and tailored suits based on their male counterparts, and his practical and soberly elegant garments soon became indispensable to the wardrobes of well-dressed women.

+Before World War I infant boys at times were dressed in skirts and had longer hair.
+Contemporary color coding for genders was not common until the 1920s.
+The design of white dresses for girls was popular during this time frame because it was practical and simple, not only to make but increasingly to purchase readymade.
+Clothing for both genders typically covered the whole body as it was a practice of modesty.
+Textiles used for children's clothing usually consisted of linen, lightweight cotton, or silk.